pluto/ronkathon/README.md

   </div>

 ## Overview

 Ronkathon is a rust implementation of a collection of cryptographic primitives.
 It is inspired by the common python plonkathon repository, and plonk-by-hand.
 We use the same curve and field as plonk-by-hand (not secure), and are working towards building everything from scratch to understand everything from first principles.

+## Multivariate polynomials and sum-check

+This project implements the sum-check protocol for multivariate polynomials over finite fields.
+The sum-check protocol is an interactive proof system where a prover convinces a verifier of the sum of a multivariate polynomial over a boolean hypercube.
+This implementation includes:

+- A `MultiVarPolynomial` struct which represents a multivariate polynomial
+- A `SumCheckProver` for generating proofs
+- A `SumCheckVerifier` for verifying proofs
+- A `SumCheck` struct that encapsulates the entire protocol.

+Use

+`cargo run --example sumcheck_ex`

+to run example code.

 ## Primitives

 - [Finite Group](src/field/group.rs)
 - [Fields and Their Extensions](src/field/README.md)
   - [Binary Fields](src/field/binary_towers/README.md)